mts-ai/Cotype/cotype_user_guide.md

     ```
     {
        "object": "error",
-       "message": "[
-       {
-          'type': 'int_from_float',
-          'loc': ('body', 'max_tokens'),
-          'msg': 'Input should be a valid integer, got a number with a fractional part',
+       "message": "[{'type': 'int_from_float', 'loc': ('body', 'max_tokens'),'msg': 'Input should be a valid integer, got a number with a fractional part','input': 1.5}]",
-          'input': 1.5
-       }]",
        "type": "BadRequestError",
        "param": null,
        "code": 400